 This is to provide those interested, whether as a guest or a volunteer, an idea of the activities around the Ashram.
 Please feel free to write/comment of any other information you require so that we can reply on this forum for all to share.
 Out of necessity our Ashram and admin is run as a very lean operation so every little time saving helps..

-Nature Cure Clinic: open Monday, Wednesday and Friday.
-This is, naturally, a specialised tasks performed by our two acupuncturists Pak Sadra, the Vice Chair of the Ashram, whenever he is available from his busy schedule, and our senior and long time member Uki
+Nature Cure Clinic: open Mon to Sat.
+This is, naturally, a specialised tasks performed by our two acupuncturists Pak Sadra, the Vice Chair of the Ashram, whenever he is available from his busy schedule, and our senior and long time member, Uki

 Kindergarten: Daily in the mornings from Monday to Saturday and run by professional government teachers but occasionally volunteers who expressed interests were also assigned to assist.

 Field Harvesting: this is a communal task when all available members and volunteers (optional for guests, quite an experience and highly recommended if you happen to be at the Ashram) are mobilised to harvest off-site ashram lands normally tended by the tenant farmers.
 Depending on the crop it has to be done quickly and a portion of the produce is taken back to the Ashram for its own use

 Gandhi Library: carries an extensive collection of books on Eastern Religion/Philosophy, Bali plus some lighter readings/novels left behind by our previous guests (and you can donate your own books you have finished with and do not intend to take back with you) and, of course, books on Gandhi and Gandhian topics.
 It is very much an honest system but if you do ‘inadvertently’ took our Ashram book/s with you when you check out, please take the trouble of returning them back.
 Some of the books are rare, out of prints or plain expensive and we simply do not have the budget to purchase these books which are mostly gifted to us for the benefits of all.